 Reform Jewish communities and individuals can volunteer with the Center for Common Ground’s Reclaim Our Vote Campaign to support increasing voter turnout among low-propensity voters of Color.

-You can sign up to host or participate in a phone bank, text bank, or send postcards to reach out to low-propensity voters using the Reform Movement's tools and tools from our partner organizations.
+You can sign up to host or participate in a phone bank or send postcards to reach out to low-propensity voters using the Reform Movement's tools and tools from our partner organizations.
 Request a postcard kit with all the materials necessary to get started.

 5. Access other vital resources.